isomerpages/agd-corp/_about-us/What We Do.md

 Policies and Performance (SPP) Branch and the Finance Capabilities, Engagement and Risk Management (CER) Branch.</p>
 <p></p>
-<p>The FWP Branch (double reporting to GFFO and HCM) looks into developing
+<p>The FWP Branch looks into developing the career pathways, providing career
-the career pathways, providing career development in structured job rotations and talent attachment programmes, facilitating succession planning and rationalising of finance positions in the wider public sector.</p>
+development in structured job rotations and talent attachment programmes, facilitating succession planning and rationalising of finance and internal audit positions in the wider public sector.</p>
 <p></p>
 <p>The SPP Branch focuses on driving strategy reviews and managing performance
 of the finance function across the whole of government.
 It also keeps an